Family Histories

 Dan & Judy Shiels welcome you to our Family History Site!

-We are very pleased to announce that our 2025 version of the Shiels Family History book is complete and has been sent to our publisher.
+We are very pleased to announce that our Shiels Family History book is complete and has been published.

 Dan, Judy & Chico